ietf-wg-cellar/matroska-specification/notes.md

 For subtitles this is usually not the case so lacing **SHOULD NOT** be used.

+## Random Access Points

+Random Access Points (RAP) are positions where the parser can seek to and start playback without decoding of what was before.
+In Matroska `BlockGroups` and `SimpleBlocks` can be RAPs.
+To seek to these elements it is still necessary to seek to the `Cluster` containing them and start playback from the `BlockGroup` or `SimpleBlock` that is a RAP.

+Because a Matroska File is usually composed of multiple tracks playing at the same time -- video, audio and subtitles -- to seek properly to a RAP, each selected track must be taken in account.
+Usually all audio and subtitle `BlockGroup` or `SimpleBlock` are RAP.
+They are independent of each other and can be played randomly.

+Video tracks on the other hand often use references to previous and future frames for better coding efficiency.
+Frames with such reference **MUST** either contain one or more `ReferenceBlock` Elements in their `BlockGroup` or **MUST** be marked as non-keyframe in a `SimpleBlock`; see (#simpleblock-header-flags).

+Frames that are RAP -- i.e. they don't depend on other frames -- **MUST** set the keyframe flag if they are in a `SimpleBlock` or their parent `BlockGroup` **MUST NOT** contain a `ReferenceBlock`.

+There may be cases where the use of `BlockGroup` is necessary, as the frame may need a `BlockDuration`, `BlockAdditions`, `CodecState` or a `DiscardPadding` element.
+For thoses cases a `SimpleBlock` **MUST NOT** be used, the reference information **SHOULD** be recovered for non-RAP frames.

+When a frame in a `BlockGroup` is not a RAP, all references **SHOULD** be listed as a `ReferenceBlock`, at least some of them, even if not accurate, or one `ReferenceBlock` with the value "0" corresponding to a self or unknown reference.
+The lack of `ReferenceBlock` would mean such a frame is a RAP and seeking on that frame that actually depends on other frames **MAY** create bogus output or even crash.

+Intra-only video frames, such as the ones found in AV1 or VP9, can be decoded without any other frame, but they don't reset the codec state.
+So seeking to these frames is not possible as the next frames may need frames that are not known from this seeking point.
+Such intra-only frames **MUST NOT** be considered as keyframes so the keyframe flag **MUST NOT** be set in the `SimpleBlock` or a `ReferenceBlock` **MUST** be used to signify the frame is not a RAP.
+The timestamp value of the `ReferenceBlock` **MUST** be "0", meaning it's referencing itself.

+Because a video `SimpleBlock` has less references information than a video `BlockGroup`, it is possible to remux a video track using `BlockGroup` into a `SimpleBlock`, as long as it doesn't use any other `BlockGroup` features than `ReferenceBlock`.

 # Timestamps

 Historically timestamps in Matroska were mistakenly called timecodes.
 The `Timestamp Element`